MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 **In the Azure Classic Portal, do the following:**

-1. Log on to the [Azure portal](https://portal.azure.com/), and navigate to your application.
+1. Sign in to the [Azure classic portal](https://manage.windowsazure.com/) and navigate to **Active Directory** in the left hand pane.
 Copy the URL in your browser address bar.
 You will use this to configure your Azure Active Directory app.

-1. Sign in to the [Azure classic portal](https://manage.windowsazure.com/) and navigate to **Active Directory** in the left hand pane.

 1. Select your directory.
 If the Azure Active Directory has not been set up yet, contact your system administrator.